Roland Dorgelès

 Roland Dorgelès (/fr/; 15 June 1885 – 18 March 1973) was a French novelist and a member of the Académie Goncourt.

 Born in Amiens, Somme, under the name Roland Lecavelé (he adopted the pen name Dorgelès to commemorate visits to the spa town of Argelès), he spent his childhood in Paris.

-A prolific author, he is most renowned for the Prix Femina-winning Wooden crosses (Les croix de bois), a moving study of World War I, in which he served.
-It was published in 1919 (in English by William Heinemann in 1920).

 Dorgelès served as a juror with Florence Meyer Blumenthal in awarding the Prix Blumenthal, a grant given between 1919 and 1954 to painters, sculptors, decorators, engravers, writers and musicians.

+Works

+Dorgelès is best remembered for the Prix Femina-winning World War I novel Wooden Crosses (Les Croix de bois).
+He began writing the novel during his time serving in both the French infantry and air force, eventually publishing in 1919.
+An English translation was published by William Heinemann in 1920.
+The novel was later adapted into a 1932 film of the same name, which was well-received.